mxtommy/Kip/README.md

-# About Kip
+# About KIP

-Kip is a marine instrumentation package to display Signal K data.
-Kip, much like modern expensive MFDs, is very flexible and can be split up in any arrangement and display any kind of data available.
+KIP is powerfull marine instrumentation package to display Signal K data.
+KIP, much like modern expensive MFDs, is very flexible and can be split up in any arrangements and display all kinds of data available to Signal K server.

 # Design Goal